irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 **Computational Resources**

 One of the primary challenges we face is managing computational resources.
-Processing and analyzing large volumes of audio data, converting them into video format, and running comparisons between YouTube captions and ground truth transcriptions require significant computing power which I did not had access to.
-The videos are just 30 minutes each even if we have hours of audio for each country avaible.
-In the future it will be intresting to upload longer videos.
+Processing and analyzing large volumes of audio data, converting them into video format, and running comparisons between YouTube captions and ground truth transcriptions require significant computing power, which I did not have access to.
+Consequently, the videos are limited to 30 minutes each, even though we have hours of audio available for each country.
+In the future, it will be interesting to upload longer videos to fully utilize the available audio data.

 **YouTube API Limitations**